Escaping BGAs – Methods of Routing Traces from BGA Footprints

 Passing a Trace Between two Pads

 By choosing our trace width to be 5 mils, we can see that there is (18.9 mils-5 mil)/2 = 6.95 mils of clearance from the edge of the trace to each pad.
-A 5.0 mil trace width and 6.0 mils of spacing is standard for PCB manufacturing.
+A 5.0 mil trace width and 6.0 mils of spacing are standard for PCB manufacturing.

 The following image shows the trace spacing / trace clearance in more detail.